swcarpentry/python-novice-gapminder/episodes/03-types-conversion.md

   creates a new value, and assigns it to `variable_two`.
 - Afterwards, the value of `variable_two` is set to the new value and *not dependent on `variable_one`* so its value does not automatically change when `variable_one` changes.

+Sometimes, however (and this can happen with Python list types, described in more detail in Episode 11:Lists), variables can point to the same storage location.
+Think of a cell in a spreadsheet which depends on another cell.
+Updating the latter will automatically update the former.
+The dependent cell is actually a **reference** to the original, not a distinct copy of it.

 :::::::::::::::::::::::::::::::::::::::  challenge